German Shepherd Leash and Collar Tips

 Flat and rolled collars are the most widely used collars for GSDs.
 These collars are made up of plastic with a buckle.
 These collars are good for putting on your dog’s ID, its rabies and license tags.

-These collars also have a downside to them.
+These collars also have a downside.

 They can become a health hazard for your dog if it gets its head stuck in it.
 Moreover, if you apply force to this type of collar, it may press your GSDs nerves that are responsible for its eye function.
 The pressing of nerves can cause eye problems in your GSD.

-Choose the collar and leash wisely as it will either prove to be helpful or hazardous.
+Choose the collar and leash wisely, as it will either prove to be helpful or hazardous.
 If you need suggestions on leads and collars, feel free to contact us.

 Leave a Comment